DanielNugent/Privacy-Protocol-Frontend/README.md

 The smart contract code for the procotol can be found [here](https://github.com/DanielNugent/Privacy-Protocol-Contract)

+A link to the live app can be found [here](https://privacy-protocol-frontend.vercel.app/)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 ## Getting Started